This recipe is sponsored by EZ Tofu Press. As always, my opinions are 100% my own.

 But most days aren’t like today.

 Last month, I spent two days tweaking a recipe for a Turmeric Latte for Care2.
-Sometimes, I spend a day or two on a sauce or a cookie.
+Sometimes, I spend a day or two on a sauce or a cookie – not exactly meal material.
 On those days, when supper time rolls around, I need something quick and easy.
 And a Baked Tofu Buddha Bowl like this is one of our go-tos.

 Seriously, we eat Buddha bowls so often around here that I wrote a whole cookbook about them!
 We mix up the starch, protein, veggies, and sauces to make all kinds of one-bowl meals in a hurry.